Becoming non-believers: Explaining atheism in childhood

 University of Kent

-The aim of our project is to examine the major causal mechanisms which sustain and strengthen non-belief in God in middle childhood (7-11 years old) and shape beliefs and worldviews over the life course.
+Our project examined the major causal mechanisms which sustain and strengthen non-belief in God in middle childhood (7-11 years old) and shape beliefs and worldviews over the life course.
 The project builds on previous research — Nonreligious Childhood: Growing Up Unbelieving in Contemporary Britain — which examined what it means to children to grow up unbelieving and how children’s non-belief and non-religion are shaped in home and school settings.
-It conducted multi-sited ethnographic fieldwork and interviews with children, parents, and school teachers in primary schools in three contrasting areas of England to investigate how children experience and negotiate their non-belief in their everyday lives.
+This project conducted multi-sited ethnographic fieldwork and interviews with children, parents, and school teachers in primary schools in three contrasting areas of England to investigate how children experience and negotiate their non-belief in their everyday lives.

-Through new analysis of this rich qualitative dataset, this project will investigate the following research questions:
+Through new analysis of the rich qualitative dataset created by the Nonreligious Childhood project, our project investigated the following questions:

 How does the formation of children’s non-belief in God(s) relate to socialization processes within the family?